geekodour/gitpushblog/README.md

 GITHUB_AUTH_TOKEN=YOUR_TOKEN_HERE_NO_SPACES
 ```
 4. you're done, `.env` file is gitignored, so it will remain local to your system always.

+## TroubleShooting
+If you get a node-sass error about bindings not found,
+run this command `npm rebuild node-sass`

 ## Templates and Theme details
 The templates are created using [nunjucks](https://mozilla.github.io/nunjucks/).
 The directory structure